freealise/freealise/ar/README.md

 interpolator: use moviepy for transparent video ?
 morpher: use to match timepoints with transparent holes
-pano: change webgl2 vertex buffers for displacement map parallax in overlay; replace videodome with gsv
+pano: depth -> video alpha channel in shader; replace videodome with gsv

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown